Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Testing and Comparing the Numerical Methods

 Note that $\tilde{q}(\lambda_j)$ do not appear in the trace formula, and in particular they do not contribute to the signal energy.
-This part of the NFT controls the time center of the pulse and influences the signal phase too.
-Due to dependency on the time center of the signal and the fact that time center can hardly be used for digital transmission, the values of $\tilde{q}(\lambda_j)$ appear to be numerically chaotic and cannot carry much information.
+This part of the NFT controls the time center of the signal and influences the signal phase and shape too.
+Due to dependency on the time center of the signal and the fact that time center can hardly be used for digital transmission, the values of $|\tilde{q}(\lambda_j)|$ in the Riemann-Hilbert approach appear to be numerically chaotic and cannot carry much information.
 For this reason, we do not discuss these quantities in detail.